zwily/typus/README.md

 To create the first user, start the application server, go to http://0.0.0.0:3000/admin and follow the instructions.

+## Namespaced Models?

+If you want to be able to use `delayed_job` you need to add the following two lines to your `config/routes.rb` file.

+    map.connect "admin/delayed/jobs/:action/:id", :controller => "admin/delayed/jobs"
+    map.connect "admin/delayed/jobs/:action/:id.:format", :controller => "admin/delayed/jobs"

+And then create and configure `config/typus/delayed_job.yml` and `config/typus/delayed_job_roles.yml` as you do with your other models.

+    # config/typus/delayed_job.yml
+    Delayed::Job:
+      fields:
+        list: ...
+        form: ...
+      search: ...

+    # config/typus/delayed_job_roles.yml
+    admin:
+      Delayed::Job: all

 ## Support

 As an experiment we encourage you to support this project by